-(1) Based on actual days the mill operated during the period.
+(2) Based on actual days the mill operated during the period.

-(2) The difference between what we report as "ounces/tonnes produced" and "payable ounces/tonnes sold" is attributable to the difference between the quantities of metals contained in the concentrates we produce versus the portion of those metals actually paid for according to the terms of our sales contracts.
+(3) The difference between what we report as "ounces/tonnes produced" and "payable ounces/tonnes sold" is attributable to the difference between the quantities of metals contained in the concentrates we produce versus the portion of those metals actually paid for according to the terms of our sales contracts.
 Differences can also arise from inventory changes incidental to shipping schedules, or variances in ore grades and recoveries, which impact the amount of metals contained in concentrates produced and sold.

-2021 compared to 2020
+2022 compared to 2021

-For the year ended December 31, 2021, the Oaxaca operations produced 26,438 gold ounces and 1,200,291 silver ounces.
-These production results reflect an increase of 29% and 1%, respectively, from the same period in 2020.
-For the three months ended December 31, 2021, production totaled 6,853 gold ounces and 330,873 silver ounces.
-While gold production was the same period over period, silver production increased by 19% from the same period in 2020.
-Production increases are directly related to the increase in gold and silver grades in 2021.
+For the year ended December 31, 2022, the Oaxaca operations produced 34,122 gold ounces and 1,213,404 silver ounces.
+These production results reflect an increase of 29% and 1%, respectively, from the same period in 2021.
+The production increase for gold is directly related to the increase in gold grade and recovery in 2022 as compared to the same periods in 2021.
+For the three months ended December 31, 2022, production totaled 7,767 gold ounces and 370,768 silver ounces.
+Gold production increased by 13% and silver production increased by 12% from the same period in 2021.
+Production increases are directly related to the increase in gold and silver grades in the fourth quarter of 2022 compared to the same periods in 2021.